The clever ARM64 MOVN instruction

 gives a pretty good strategy for negative numbers.

-, pick a 16-bit chunk in that is not all bits set and use a
+Pick a 16-bit chunk in the constant that is not all bits set and use a MOVN

-chunk exists, then all bits are set, and we’re done with a single MOVN
+exists, then all bits are set, and a single MOVN

 .

-If there is even a single 16-bit chunk of ones in N
+If there is even a single 16-bit chunk of ones, the initial MOVN

-finishes setting two chunks or more in one go, beating out only using MOVK
+setting two chunks or more in one go, beating out the one-chunk-at-a-time

 with just two instructions.